23 Nov '16

 Posted in Articles by Eric Shaw

 Tree Pose; from a 7th century carving at Mahabalipuram, on India’s east coast, south of Chennai

-There, it says, “A King called Brhadratha . . . went out into the forest . . . embarking on the highest asceticism, he stood, arms held upward, gazing at the sun.”
+It says, “A King called Brhadratha . . . went out into the forest . . . embarking on the highest asceticism, he stood, arms held upward, gazing at the sun.”

-Close to Bhagiratha, there is also a cat in Vrikshasana (figure 4).
-Scholars think he illustrates a well-known Indian fable about a cat pretending to be a peaceful yogi; he fools mice (seen at his feet) before he eats them!
+Yoga philosophy scholars think he’s a figure from a familiar Indian fable about a cat pretending to be a peaceful yogi; he fools mice (seen at his feet) before he eats them!